 You can leave them out in the bushes or leave them in the trunk of your car or RV.
 You also want to avoid starting fires with gasoline.
 You should pack them only for use in the generator and nothing else.

-While generators are great when it comes to providing power without connecting to the grid, they tend to be very noisy.
+While natural gas generators are great when it comes to providing power without connecting to the grid, they tend to be very noisy.